DunlopWhite.com

 As a crucial part of a 15-year-old restoration plan, Oakmont Country Club logged more than 5,400 hardwoods and jump-started a tree removal movement at time-honored classics throughout the country.

-THE PITCH FOR PRESERVATION: MAKING A CASE FOR GOLF COURSE RESTORATION
+A PITCH FOR PRESERVATION: MAKING A CASE FOR GOLF COURSE RESTORATION

 Carolinas Golf Magazine: Summer 2007